byjg/php-rest-reference-architecture/README.md

 #### Build TL;DR

-The build process uses the configuration environment defined in the Container to create a docker instance.
+The build process uses the configuration environment defined in the PSR11 Container

 The process for build is:
 - Read the PSR11 Container with the specific environment;
-- Copy the Dockerfile template from 'docker/Dockerfile' to the workdir
+- If exists PSR11 "BUILDER_DOCKERFILE" variable it will copy the Dockerfile template from 'docker/Dockerfile' to the workdir and apply the customizations;
-- Customize the Dockerfile at the Workdir with PSR11 "BUILDER_DOCKERFILE" variable;
+- Run the commands inside the PSR11 "BUILDER_BEFORE_BUILD" variable
-- Run the PSR11 "BUILDER_BEFORE_BUILD" variable
+- Run the commands inside the PSR11 "BUILDER_BUILD" variable
-- Run the PSR11 "BUILDER_DEPLOY_COMMAND" variable
+- Run the commands inside the PSR11 "BUILDER_DEPLOY_COMMAND" variable

 Your PSR11 Container must have the follow variables:

+- BUILDER_VARIABLES => an array with custom variables.
+By default there are:
+    - %env% - Your current environment
+    - %workdir% - The root workdir
 - BUILDER_DOCKERFILE: an array with specific commands for the current environment.
 Basically the build process will copy the docker template file from 'docker/Dockerfile' and replace the string comment `##---ENV-SPECIFICS-HERE` with the commands defined here; **IMPORTANT NOTE**: if the array is empty or null, the Builder will ignore the custom Dockerfile
-- BUILDER_DEPLOY_COMMAND: The commands used to deploy your docker image.
-Maybe a docker run command or a docker push or everything else.;
 - BUILDER_BEFORE_BUILD' => The commands before start the build image.
 For example the grunt command or a minifier;
-- BUILDER_VARIABLES => an array with custom variables.
-By default there are:
-    - %env% - Your current environment
-    - %workdir% - The root workdir
+- BUILDER_BUILD =>The commands used to build your artifact.
+- BUILDER_DEPLOY_COMMAND: The commands used to deploy your artifact.
+Maybe a docker run command or a docker push or everything else.;

 ### Migrate database